Charro!: Background

+Quentin Tarantino used the name of Charro's director, Charles Marquis Warren, for Samuel L. Jackson's character in his western The Hateful Eight.

 Reception

 The film, although successful, was not received as well as Presley's previous films.
 Many of Presley's fans were put off by the lack of songs, and critics were generally unimpressed with the film as a whole.
-Despite this, the film made a good profit and Presley received $850,000 for his work.
+Despite this, the film made a good profit and Presley received $850,000 for his work and 50% of the profits.

 Roger Greenspun of The New York Times wrote of Presley's performance, "He treats his part rather as a minor embarrassment, and he seems determined not to push himself in a role that could have used a stronger personality to fill the lapses in the story and the wide open spaces in the dialogue."
 Variety wrote that "Presley strolls through a tedious role that would have driven many another actor up the wall ...
 Even more at fault than Presley, who has occasionally responded in the past to the demands of a good director, is Charles Marquis Warren, who takes credit (or blame?) for the script, the direction, and even part of the production."
 Kevin Thomas of the Los Angeles Times wrote that in the film Presley "sings nary a note, which is too bad.
 A song or two, though arguably inappropriate, would have helped to relieve the tedium of this trite low-budget Western that has quick-sale-to-TV stamped all over it."
 Gary Arnold of The Washington Post called it "the least kinesthetic Western I've ever seen," which "seems to have conceived for the small screen.
 A plot that might suffice for 30 minutes of restless entertainment has been stretched to a somnambulent 98 minutes."
 Allan Eyles of The Monthly Film Bulletin wrote, "Unfortunately, Charro is fatally undermined by the slack staging of its action highlights and by a plot riddled with irrational behaviour and dialogue ...
 As if to compensate for the film's lack of impact, Hugo Montenegro's lively but over-attentive score does too much underlining of mood and character."